agneevX/homelab/README.md

 ### DNS

-[AdGuard Home](https://github.com/AdguardTeam/AdGuardHome) manages DNS and DHCP, as well as acts as the content-blocker in the network.
+[AdGuard Home](https://github.com/AdguardTeam/AdGuardHome) blocks ads and trackers, manages DNS and DHCP in the local network.

-I use Cloudflare Gateway DNS over DNS-over-HTTPS, which is similar to 1.1.1.1 but supports EDNS Client Subnet in addition to it being a managed DNS service.
+For DNS resolution, I use Cloudflare Zero Trust over DoH3, which is similar to 1.1.1.1 but supports EDNS Client Subnet, which enables devices to connect to servers located closer to me and thus makes stuff load faster.

+AdGuard has optimistic caching enabled which accelerates web page loading due to low latency lookups.

 <!-- ![feb-2022-archive](https://user-images.githubusercontent.com/19761269/155761364-908e0759-6703-449c-8ca7-54a9c92b9478.png) -->